Androz2091/slash-commands-gui/README.md

 * Start `vite` using `npm run dev` or `yarn dev`!

 👋 Contributions to the project are appreciated so feel free to try to add cool stuff!

+## CORS Proxy

+Slash Commands GUI relies on a CORS proxy to make requests to the Discord API.
+This proxy is a simple [cors-anywhere proxy](https://github.com/Androz2091/androz2091-cors-anywhere).
+It is necessary because the Discord API does not send the CORS header.
+**Important note**: if you want to add an extra security level, you can host your own CORS proxy on your own machine.
+Press the **Settings** button during 3 seconds, and a new field will appear, allowing you to enter your proxy URL.